SymfonyCasts/verify-email-bundle/README.md

 It is _critical_ that -

-1) You do not allow access to the validation route unless the user has been authenticated (logged in).
+1) ~~You do not allow access to the validation route unless the user has been authenticated (logged in).~~

-2) The user identifier and email address should be retrieved from within your application, not from the user when validating the signed URL.
+2) The user identifier and email address should be retrieved from within your application, not from the user when validating the signed URL. e.g. Require user to be logged in, retrieve user identifier from the session.

+3) The URL being signed then validated should be fully qualified. e.g.
+`https://your-domain.com/verify/user` not just `/verify/user`

 Failure to follow the above guidelines will circumvent the security features this bundle provides.